oasis-tcs/dps/work-products/metadata-spec/prov.md

 ## 4.1 Any Additional Introduction Subsections That are Needed

-\< Any needed text \>
+None

 ## 4.2 Changes From the Previous Version

-The list of changes from the previous version and any revision history can be found in Appendix 2\.
+N/A

 -------

-# 5 Provenance Information Model
+# 5 Provenance Schema

-The information model of the provenance metadata is described in human-readable property tables.
+The schema of the provenance metadata is described in human-readable property tables.
-The technical encoding may be found in section 6.
+The technical encoding may be found in section [6 Provenance Information Model Encoding](#6-provenance-information-model-encoding).

-The Data Provenance Standards are made up of three groups of metadata elements:
-Source, Provenance, and Use.
+The Data Provenance Standards record metadata elements in three segmented categories: Source, Provenance, and Use.

 ![Metadata](./images//metadata.svg)

-The property tables first define metadata about the specification itself, then describe how a record is made of the 3 primary metadata elements (Source, Provenance, and Use), then describe each of the 3 elements.
+The property tables first define metadata about the specification itself, then describe how a record is made of the 3 primary metadata elements.
-Subsequent tables describe the underlying fields of the 3 elements.
+The three segmented categories (Source, Provenance, and Use) are comprised of various metadata element input fields.
+Each field is described in more detail below.

 ## 5.1 Primary Metadata Elements